SEM-EDX analysis

 With SEM, the microscopic surface structures of the sample can be observed with high precision.
 A scanning electron microscope typically has a resolution in the nanometer range, which is much higher than that of a traditional light microscope.
 Therefore, a more accurate image of the sample’s surface topography is obtained with SEM.
 More information about the SEM operating principle can be found on our SEM page.

 A large selection of needs in science and industry can be met with SEM, as many different accessories can be added to the microscope to get different kinds of information about the sample (e.g. EBSD, BSE).
-When the goal is to determine the elemental composition of the sample, an additional EDX detector is attached to the SEM machine.
-The EDX detector identifies the elements in the sample along with determining their concentrations and distribution.
+When the goal is to determine the sample's elemental composition, an additional EDX detector is attached to the SEM machine.
+The EDX detector identifies the elements in the sample along with their concentrations and distribution.

 The operating principle of EDX